Skip to content

 What Is the Gut-Brain Axis?

-The gut-brain axis is the system that links the gut and brain.
-This connection allows them to send messages back and forth, like a phone call.
+The gut-brain axis is the system that links your gut and brain.
+This connection allows them to send messages back and forth, just like a phone call.

-Your emotions can affect how your gut works.
-For example, you may feel sick to your stomach when you’re nervous or get a stomachache when you’re stressed.
-But it also works in the other direction, when your gut is out of balance, it can affect your emotions and thinking.
+Your emotions can affect how your gut functions.
+Ever felt sick to your stomach when you're nervous or had a stomachache when you're stressed?
+Conversely, an unhealthy gut can affect emotions and thinking in return.

-Scientists often refer to the gut as the “Second Brain” because it contains more than 100 million nerve cells, more than the spinal cord.
+Scientists often call the gut the “Second Brain” because it contains more than 100 million nerve cells, more than the spinal cord!

-This second brain controls digestion and also plays a role in your mood and brain function.
-One Your gut helps produce important chemicals called neurotransmitters, Such as serotonin, often referred to as the “Happy Chemical.”
-It helps control mood, sleep, and feelings of well-being.
+This second brain not only controls digestion but also plays a vital role in your mood and brain function.
+The gut produces neurotransmitters, like serotonin, often referred to as the “Happy Chemical.”
+It helps regulate mood, sleep, and feelings of well-being.

 Your gut is home to trillions of tiny living organisms.
 These include bacteria, viruses, fungi, and other microbes.
 Together, they're called your gut microbiota or gut flora.